Memorial Day: Community Service and Remembrance| WACorrections

 May 31, 2016

 OLYMPIA – A correctional lieutenant who was killed in the line of duty at the Washington State Penitentiary (WSP) will receive a Medal of Honor nearly 46 years after his death.

 Lt.
 William Warfield will be one of 12 recipients that will be awarded a Medal of Honor during a ceremony at noon May 6 at the Law Enforcement Memorial on the state’s Capitol Campus.

 Warfield died Nov.
-17, 1970 after suffering a heart attack when an offender he was trying to restrain kicked him in the chest.
+17, 1970 after suffering a heart attack when an inmate he was trying to restrain kicked him in the chest.
 Warfield was 53.

 Each year, the Behind the Badge Foundation and Attorney General’s Medal of Honor Committee commemorates law enforcement officers who have been killed in the line of duty in the state of Washington.
 The foundation also maintains the Law Enforcement Memorial.
 A few years ago, Mike Severance, a retired Seattle police officer, discovered several law enforcement officers in Washington had never been nominated for the Medal of Honor.
 So he nominated them, including Warfield.